stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 To enable you to share common tfvars across all of the contexts for a unit, the directory `tf/contexts/all/` contains one `.tfvars` file for each unit.
 The `.tfvars` file for a unit in the `all` directory is always used, along with `.tfvars` for the current context.

 The tooling creates each new context as a copy of files in `tf/contexts/template/`.
-It copies the `standard.tfvars` file to create the tfvars files that are created for new units.
+It copies the `standard.tfvars` file to create the tfvars files for new units.
+You can actually create and edit the contexts with any method.
+The tooling will automatically find all of the contexts in the directory `tf/contexts/`.

-To avoid issues, I recommend that you use context names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-Avoid defining context names that are longer than 12 characters.
+To avoid compatibility issues between systems, I recommend that you use context and environment names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
+Avoid defining context names that are longer than 12 characters, and environment names that are longer than 7 characters.

 > Contexts exist to configure TF.
-To avoid coupling live resources directly to individual contexts, the tooling does not pass the name of the active context to the TF code, only the `environment` name that it specifies.
+To avoid coupling live resources directly to individual contexts, the tooling does not pass the name of the active context to the TF code, only the `environment` name that the context specifies.

 ### Extra Instances